Frequently Asked Questions

 A. Given that for the majority of people purchase from an aquarium shop is the only practical alternative, there are only limited choices.

-The crimson spotted rainbowfish Melanotaenia fluviatilius is a good choice for many areas of Australia and is often available through the aquarium trade.
-Of the many species of rainbowfish, this one has the best low water temperature tolerance and is actually found in the wild as far south as the Goulburn River in Victoria.
+The Murray rainbowfish Melanotaenia fluviatis and its close relative the crimson spotted rainbowfish Melanotaenia duboulayi are a good choice for many areas of Australia and are often available through the aquarium trade.
+Of the many species of rainbowfish, the Marray rainbowfish has the best low water temperature tolerance and is actually found in the wild as far south as the Goulburn River in Victoria, whereas the crimson spotted rainbowfish is suitable for most areas north f the Murray River.
 In tropical areas, practically any species of rainbowfish would be suitable.
 Rainbowfish eat mosquitoes, ants and other small insects as well as algae and make an ideal pond fish.
 In an established pond they may not even need supplementary feeding if the stocking rate is kept low.
-In Melbourne I have kept one of these fish in a smallish pond (about 120 x 90 cm x 45 cm deep) that is protected from frost for over six years without any additional feeding and the pond has remained mosquito free the whole time.
-More recently (Dec 2005) I have set up a larger pond (5.5 x 3 m x 50 cm deep) and have stocked it with two male crimson spotted rainbowfish which have proven to be excellent at mosquito control (it was full of mozzies when I added the fish) and since then we have had successful breeding of eastern banjo frogs Limnodynastes dumerili in the pond and tadpole survival does not seem to have been effected.
+In Melbourne the webmaster kept one of these fish in a smallish pond (about 120 x 90 cm x 45 cm deep) that is protected from frost for over six years without any additional feeding and the pond has remained mosquito free the whole time.
+More recently (Dec 2005) he set up a larger pond (5.5 x 3 m x 50 cm deep) and stocked it with two male Murray rainbowfish which proved to be excellent at mosquito control (it was full of mozzies when the fish were added) and after that there was successful breeding of eastern banjo frogs Limnodynastes dumerili in the pond and tadpole survival did not seem to have been effected.

 Another fish commonly available through the aquarium trade that makes a good pond fish in warmer areas (e.g. Sydney and further north) is the Southern Blue-eye Pseudomugil signifer (also known as the Pacific blue-eye).
 These attractive little fish are recognised as voracious mosquito predators and are native to the east coast from North Queensland to as far south as Narooma.